vsivsi/meteor-job-collection/README.md

     `Match.Optional({
        repeatId:  Match.Optional(Boolean)
     })`

+   * `delayDeps` -- Integer.
+If defined, this sets the number of milliseconds before dependent jobs will run.
+It is equivalent to setting `job.delay(delayDeps)` on each dependent job, with a check to ensure that such jobs will not run sooner than they would have otherwise.
+Default: undefined.

+   `Match.Optional({
+      delayDeps:  Match.Optional(Match.Where validIntGTEZero)
+   })`

 Returns: `Boolean` - Success or failure unless `repeatId` option is true, when it may return the `_id` value of a created repeating job.